- Oops!Something went wrong.Please try again later.

-Headquartered in Arlington, AES (AES) is a Utilities stock that has seen a price change of 22.75% so far this year.
-Currently paying a dividend of $0.14 per share, the company has a dividend yield of 3.08%.
-In comparison, the Utility - Electric Power industry's yield is 2.97%, while the S&P 500's yield is 1.89%.
+AES (AES) is headquartered in Arlington, and is in the Utilities sector.
+The stock has seen a price change of -0.2% since the start of the year.
+The power company is paying out a dividend of $0.14 per share at the moment, with a dividend yield of 2.89% compared to the Utility - Electric Power industry's yield of 3.3% and the S&P 500's yield of 1.59%.

-Looking at dividend growth, the company's current annualized dividend of $0.55 is up 5.8% from last year.
-Over the last 5 years, AES has increased its dividend 5 times on a year-over-year basis for an average annual increase of 19.62%.
-Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
+In terms of dividend growth, the company's current annualized dividend of $0.57 is up 4.4% from last year.
+In the past five-year period, AES has increased its dividend 5 times on a year-over-year basis for an average annual increase of 7.22%.
+Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
 AES's current payout ratio is 42%.
 This means it paid out 42% of its trailing 12-month EPS as dividend.

 High-growth firms or tech start-ups, for example, rarely provide their shareholders a dividend, while larger, more established companies that have more secure profits are often seen as the best dividend options.
-Income investors must be conscious of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
-With that in mind, AES presents a compelling investment opportunity; it's not only an attractive dividend play, but the stock also boasts a strong Zacks Rank of #2 (Buy).
+During periods of rising interest rates, income investors must be mindful that high-yielding stocks tend to struggle.
+That said, they can take comfort from the fact that AES is not only an attractive dividend play, but also represents a compelling investment opportunity with a Zacks Rank of #2 (Buy).